CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level13.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 13 → 14: using an SSH private key to log in without a password"
+description: "Using an SSH private key to log in without a password"
 ---

 > **Level goal:** The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
 For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
 Note: localhost is a hostname that refers to the machine you are working on